NTTLimitedRD/plumbery/README.md

 configuration management that already exist.
 Our ambition is limited to the industrialisation of the underlying virtualised iron.
 No more, no less.

-The simple toolbox here is based on a central description of servers, documented in a text file in YAML.
+The toolbox here is based on a central description of servers, documented in a text file in YAML.
 If you do not know YAML yet, don't be afraid, this may be the most simple and user-friendly language for infrastructure managers.
 Have a look at the sample ``fittings.yaml``